200 years of purdey

 Nigel Beaumont appointed Managing Director.

 James Purdey & Sons Ltd acquired by the Richemont Group.
-Richard Beaumont retired and appointed Athol Purdey’s grandson, Richard Purdey as Chairman.
+Richard Beaumont retired and appointed Athol Purdey’s great-grandson, Richard Purdey as Chairman.

 Nigel Beaumont becomes Chairman following the retirement of Richard Purdey (pictured here).